 Other times he comes earlier than expected and if I haven’t put out his cereal yet he pushes against my bedroom door to let me know that he is here.
 This never ceases to bring me joy.

 So many people know so little about these creatures, including ourselves, and ET became an ambassador of sorts.
-Giving us glimpses into the life of an aardvark and giving people the opportunity to see this amazing animal up close.
+He gave us a glimpses into the life of an aardvark and us the opportunity to see this amazing animal up close.

 Have a look at ZURI’s Facebook page to see updates on ET and the other animals in their care at the orphanage.